 MIH_TNMN_SA_Estab

-The primitives are defined to transport between the mobile node MN and the source PoS via MIH.
-The source PoS (SPoS) uses the information provided to identify a target PoS (TPoS) as necessary, and establishes a security association between MN and TPoS by distributing a key to TPoS which will later be also shared with the MN.
+The primitives are defined to transport between the mobile node MN and the serving PoS via MIH.
+The serving PoS (SPoS) uses the information provided to identify a target PoS (TPoS) as necessary, and establishes a security association between MN and TPoS by distributing a key to TPoS which will later be also shared with the MN.

 MIH_TNMN_SA_Estab.request